High School Grant Opportunity

 - Fall 2024 schools receive $1000 for administering student surveys across 4 time points.

 - All schools are entered into drawings for $1,000 for completing the full study.

 With COVID-19 impacting budgets and demanding more social-emotional competencies as well as healthy coping strategies, and nearly 30% of Colorado and Ohio youth vaping, this grant can help high schools address these challenges.
 Focused on healthy decision-making, social-emotional competencies, and integration of vaping topics into relevant lessons, LifeSkills Training (LST) can reduce stress, anxiety, drug use, and other risk-taking behaviors, as well as increase well-being.
 A research study of the LST High School program will be conducted, so half of the schools will be randomly selected to implement LST in fall 2022 and the other half in fall 2024.

-The final deadline for applications was March 18, 2021.
+The deadline for applications is January 31, 2022.
 An applicant may be a school district, individual school, group of schools from a district or other educational/mental health agency.
 If more than one school from the same district plans to apply for the grant, those schools may work together to submit a single application.

 - Grant Announcement: One-page summary of LST High School grant opportunity.

 - Overview Flyer: One-page infographic detailing the components of LST High School.